dsd-sztaki-hu/LODmilla-frontend/README.md

 We are searching contributors for writing plug-ins or improve the code.

-Please refer/cite to the authors when re-using this code:
+Please refer/cite the authors when re-using this code:

 http://eprints.sztaki.hu/8054/
 Micsik, András and Turbucz, Sándor and Tóth, Zoltán (2015) Exploring publication metadata graphs with the LODmilla browser and editor.